lil-chips/CareHomeSystem/README.md

 All the actions happens in the system will be recorded with timestamp, staff ID and description.
 This can help us to track all the activities.

+## Data Storage
+All the data will be stored in SQLite database (care_home.db).
+The system will auto-create tables for:
+1. Bed
+2. logs
+3. prescription
+4. resident
+5. shift
+6. staff

+## Developer
+#### Pei Hua Chang - RMIT University